Astatine-213-Tian/Past-Paper-Crawler/README.md

-# Past Paper Crawler
+# Past-Paper-Crawler
-A program that can help you to download CIE past paper from GCE guide.
+A crawler that can help you download CIE past paper from GCE guide.

-## To do
+# To do

-- Finish preference
-- Check for update
-- Sort paper by year
+* Sort paper by year
+* Automatically check for update
-- Allow multiple selection in filter
+* Allow multiple selection in filter
+* Automatically update the cache
+* Skip downloaded file
+* Allow option - create folder for each type of paper

-## Update log
+# Update log

+## v 1.3

+### 1.3.0

+- [New Function] Add preference frame - allow user to remove the cache
+- [New Function] Add preference frame - allow user to set default download route
+- [New Function] Add about us

 ## v 1.2